Optimal Offline Dynamic $2,3$-Edge/Vertex Connectivity

 \section{Introduction}

-Dynamic graph data structures seek to maintain some property of a graph that's modified by edge insertions/deletions.
-Connectivity queries ask for the existence of a path connecting two vertices $u$ and $v$ in the current graph.
-Aside from being a natural problem with a variety of applications, connectivity is representative of global and non-decomposable graph properties.
-That is, the insertion/deletion of a single edge may have consequences across the entire graph, and it's difficult to combine solutions of arbitrary partitions of the graph to solve the problem.
-As a result, the study of maintenance of connectivity under graph updates is a central topic in graph data structures~\cite{Frederickson1983, HenzingerKing99,HolmLT98,Thorup00,AlstrupHLT2005,KapronKM13,NanongkaiS17}.
+Dynamic graph data structures seek to answer queries on a graph as it undergoes edge insertions and deletions.
+Perhaps the simplest and most fundamental query to consider is connectivity.
+A connectivity query asks for the existence of a path connecting two vertices $u$ and $v$ in the current graph.
+As the insertion or deletion of a single edge may have large consequences to connectivity across the entire graph, constructing an efficient dynamic data structure to answer connectivity queries has been a challenge to the data structure community.
+A number of solutions have been developed, achieving a wide variety of runtime tradeoffs in a number of different models~\cite{Eppstein94,Eppstein97,Eppstein06,KapronKM13,HolmLT98,HRT18,Huang17,KaczmarzL15,LackiS13,Thorup00,Wulff-Nilsen17}